Telex

 founder

-and a programmer capable of prodigious exploits.
-Stallman is also the founder
+a programmer capable of prodigious exploits.
+Stallman is also the

-of the GNU project, which produced the majority of the software considered to
+founder of the GNU project, which produced the majority of the software

 Linux